How Does the RFP Process Work?

 What Should You Include in an RFP?

-- The history of an organization
+- The history of the organization

 - Specific requirements about preferred materials, tools, systems, and/or products